Rycona/FF6-BC-Scouter/README.md

     - Under cursor info on the Shop Sell screen
     - Under cursor info on the Shop Buy Screen, if at least 1 is owned (v0.31)
     - taken from chests
-    - ~~stolen, morphed, or~~ dropped from enemies
+    - ~~stolen, morphed, or dropped from enemies~~
-        - Item Steals/Morphs removed as the info is prescient for leaderboard fairness (v0.41)
+        - Item Drops/Steals/Morphs removed as the info is prescient for leaderboard fairness (v0.41)

 - Graphics (v0.3)
     - Uses the Menu font from FF6 for display